Female entrepreneurs: External finance and sex discrimination.

 In general, women have lower personal financial assets than men.
-This means that for a given opportunity and equally capable individual, women must secure additional resources compared to men in order to exploit the opportunity; because they control less capital.
-The question of whether women have a harder time getting finance than men for the same business opportunity has developed into its own sub-field.
+This means that for a given opportunity and equally capable individual, women must secure additional resources compared to men in order to exploit the opportunity, because they control less capital.
+The question of whether women have a harder time securing financing than men for the same business opportunity has become its own subfield.
 One possible issue in raising outside capital is that 96% of senior venture capitalists are men and may not be as understanding of female-centric businesses.
 However, the situation seems to be improving.
 A study by Babson College showed that in 1999, fewer than 5% of venture capital investments went to companies with a woman on the executive team.
-In 2011, it was 9% and in 2013 it had jumped to 18%.
+In 2011, it was 9%, and in 2013 it had jumped to 18%.

-A specific solution for solving women's difficulties for obtaining financing has been micro-financing.
-Microfinance is a financial institution that has become exceptionally popular, especially in developing economies.
+One solution to women's difficulties in obtaining financing has been microfinancing.
+Microfinance institutions have become especially popular in developing economies.
 Female entrepreneurs have also been especially successful in getting funded through crowdfunding platforms like Kickstarter.

-Due to lack of funding for women in new businesses many women founders have had to hire or create fake male profiles to act as co-founders, executives, or the face of their businesses to make progress.
+Due to a lack of funding for women in new businesses, many women founders have had to hire or create fake male profiles to act as co-founders, executives, or the face of their businesses to make progress.